The Purpose of Spousal Support Attorney in Los Angeles

 Filing for divorce can be stressful enough.
 Requesting spousal support – and wondering if you are entitled to it – can further complicate proceedings if not approached with the utmost care.

-Lavinsky Law specializes in family law and helps parties negotiate fair spousal agreements and terminations.
+Lavinsky Law in Los Angeles specializes in family law and helps parties negotiate fair spousal agreements and terminations.
 Our goal is to ensure that you are properly supported so that you can move onto the next chapter of your life as easily as possible so you can enjoy Brighter Days.

 If you have any questions about spousal support or are hoping to make an adjustment to your current order, we can help.